SendSafely/Code-Examples/Get Files from Dropzone/README.md

   - GET-FILES: Downloads the files for a package.
 This command requires the following additional parameters:

-    - KeyFile: The file containing your endSafely Private Key.
+    - KeyFile: The file containing your SendSafely Private Key.
 The private key can be generated using CREATE-KEY

     - KeyId: The unique KeyId associated with your SendSafely Private Key.
 A Private Key can be generated using CREATE-KEY